Twins vs. Orioles Player Props Betting Odds

-Byron Buxton and Adley Rutschman are among the players with prop bets for the taking when the Minnesota Twins and the Baltimore Orioles square off at Target Field on Saturday (first pitch at 2:10 PM ET).
+Carlos Correa and Adley Rutschman are two of the players with prop bets for the taking when the Minnesota Twins and the Baltimore Orioles play at Target Field on Sunday (first pitch at 2:10 PM ET).

 Bet on this matchup or its props with BetMGM!